0115 964 7740 - law@curtisparkinson.com

 Social Channels: Icebreakers – Getting To Know Each Other Better

-Even seemingly harmless information posted on social networking sites is useful to potential fraudsters.
+Even seemingly harmless information posted on social networking sites is helpful to potential fraudsters.
 Be aware of some of the posts, tweets or competitions you comment on, including:

 These are some of the most common security questions you will be asked when setting up an account.
-In responding, you are giving answers to common security questions without realising it.
+In responding, you answer common security questions without realising it.
 Hackers are setting these up as a “get to know each other better game” or “icebreakers”.

 They then build a profile of you from several different sources.
 They use this data to hack your accounts.